| | |

 Texas Caviar Dip (aka Black Bean and Corn Salsa)

-My friend that brought it told me it was called Texas Caviar.
+My friend who brought the dip told me it was called Texas Caviar.

 Being from Texas, you would’ve thought I’d heard of this before, but … nope, never heard of Texas Caviar!

 Her version was slightly different – more savory.
-She used chopped tomatoes, a diced firm avocado, and bottled Italian dressing.
-(If I had any avocados, I would definitely have added them.)
-It was so good!
-See the savory version here.
+She used chopped tomatoes, diced firm avocado, and bottled Italian dressing.
+It was really good!
+(See that savory version here.

-I think this sweeter version of the Texas Caviar Dip, (made with a sweet oil in addition to the vinegar dressing), is even better.
+I think this sweeter version of Texas Caviar (made with a sweet oil and vinegar dressing) is even better.
 The crunchy chopped veggies absorb the sweetness of the dressing, so the longer the salsa marinates, the yummier it is.

 texas caviar dip